 \section{Introduction}

-Competing risks data emerge naturally in medical research when the subjects under study are at risks for more than one cause of failure.
-That is, a patient experiences an event other than the event of interest, which may change the probability of experiencing the event of interest.
-For example, consider the study of patients suffering from heart disease.
-The patients may die due to other causes like an accident or other diseases.
+Competing risks emerge naturally in lifetime data analysis when the subjects under study are at risks for more than one cause of failure.
+For example, consider a study of patients suffering from heart disease.
+The patients may die due to other causes like an accident or other diseases, which may alter the probability of death due to heart disease.
 The cause specific hazard and cumulative incidence functions are commonly employed for the analysis of competing risks data.
-Crowder (1997), Kalbfleisch and Prentice (2002) and Lawless (2002) have given a comprehensive review on this topic.
+For a comprehensive review on this topic, one may refer to Crowder (1997), Kalbfleisch and Prentice (2002) and Lawless (2002).

-In lifetime studies, researchers generally assume that all of the study subjects will experience the event of interest, if they are followed long enough.
-However, in some situations a non-negligible proportion of individuals may not experience the event of interest even after a long period of time.
-For example, in clinical trials, there exist a proportion of subjects who may not experience such an event.
-These patients may not be treated as censored individuals, and should be considered as cured.
-Traditional methods for analyzing survival data has to be modified to incorporate survival data with cure fraction.
-Cure rate models have a wide range of applications in many fields including medical and public health, especially in cancer studies.
+In lifetime studies, we generally assume that all subjects under study will experience the event of interest, if they are followed sufficiently long.
+However, in some situations, a non-negligible proportion of individuals may not experience the event of interest even after a long period of observation.
+For example, in many clinical trials, there exist a proportion of subjects who may not experience the event of interest.
+These patients can not be treated as censored, and should be considered as cured individuals.
+In such a scenario, traditional methods for analyzing survival data have to be modified.
+Cure rate models have wide range of applications in many fields including medical and public health.
 In cure rate models, the entire population is considered as a mixture of two groups of patients, susceptible (non-cured) and non-susceptible (cured).
-In clinical trials of cancer studies the proportion of cured individuals is an important measure in estimating survival probabilities of patients suffering from cancer.
-Hence it is important to develop models which incorporates cure fraction.
+In clinical trials of cancer studies, the proportion of cured individuals is an important factor in estimating survival probabilities.
+Hence, it is of interest to develop models which incorporate cure fraction.

 The mixture cure rate model (MCM) proposed by Boag (1949) has been popular in the analysis of survival data with long term survivors.
-For various properties and analysis of lifetime data using the mixture model one may refer to Farewell (1982), Taylor (1995), Peng and Dear (2000), Banerjee and Carlin (2004) and Zhang and Peng (2007) among others.
-The books by Maller and Zhou (1996) and Ibrahim, Chen and Sinha (2002) were served as excellent references on this topic.
+Some important works in this area include Farewell (1982), Taylor (1995), Peng and Dear (2000) Sy and Taylor (2000) and Zhang and Peng (2007) among others.
+The books by Maller and Zhou (1996) and Ibrahim, Chen and Sinha (2002) served as excellent references on this topic.